rodneyshupe/Cookbook/Recipes/Sauces/BasilPesto.rst

 1. Toast the nuts in a small, heavy skillet over medium heat, stirring frequently, until just golden and fragrant, about 5 minutes; set aside.
-   Add the garlic to the empty skillet and toast over medium heat, shaking the pan occasionally, until fragrant and the color of the cloves deepens slightly, about 7 minutes.
+   Add the garlic to the empty skillet and toast over medium heat, shaking the pan occasionally, until fragrant and the colour of the cloves deepens slightly, about 7 minutes.
 Let the garlic cool slightly, then peel, and chop.
 2. Place the basil and parsley (if using) in a heavy-duty 1-gallon zipper-